 How Should We Decide?

 We can learn from efforts to implement in a Nov.
 2018 ballot initiative.
 The question was broken into two parts.
 The first was deciding whether or not BC's current system is broken and should be replaced with a PR system.
 The second question was deciding the best variation of three PR systems with which to replace FPTP if Question 1 passed.

 Many British Columbia voters were confused by the three different PR systems, two of which were hybrid systems never before implemented in other countries or districts.
 Some of the implementation details were left ambiguous, to be determined after the election.
 The British Columbia Liberal Party used Fear, Uncertainty and Doubt (FUD) to exploit the confusing and ambiguous proposals.
 Premier Horgan was placed in the position of defending 3 not completely developed, complex voting systems, in one minute debate formats.
 One friend in B.C. told me there was a tsunami of lies and misinformation.
 The measure .

-• The adoption of Pro Rep should be an up or down single question: Do we keep FPTP in Single Member Districts (or At Large block voting) or change to a Pro Rep model (Party List, STV or MMP) that more accurately represents our state, county or city?
+• The adoption of Pro Rep should be an up or down single question: Do we keep the existing system, FPTP in Single Member Districts (or At Large block voting), or do we change to a Pro Rep model (MMP/STV) that more accurately represents our state, county or city?

 Most of the world's countries use Proportional Representation.

 Folketing (parliament) Building.
 Copenhagen, Denmark © 2017 Jesse Kumin, All Rights Reserved.